vasudev-ps/Neighbourhood-Map/README.md

 ###Manual
 User will first see their location on the map.(location service of browser should be on if not app will prompt the user).

-For more options user should click on the **hamberger menu on the top left side** of application and enter the options.
+For more options user should click on the **hamburger menu on the top left side** of application and enter the options.

 User can select the required establishments to be searched on the map directly **or** search a reqired place and then select the establishments